fahadhaidari/build-canvas-app/README.md

 ## **build-canvas-app**
-Is a simple NPM package that generates the basic template for any Canvas App.
+A simple NPM package that generates the basic template for any Canvas App.

 ## To install:
   run `npm install -g build-canvas-app`